bgulla/sensor2json/README.md

 ## Telegraf/InfluxDB (+Grafana) Plugin
 ![Grafana is awesome](https://github.com/bgulla/sensor2json/raw/master/img/grafana.png?raw=true)
-Graphs are awesome, and I am am a huge fan of InfluxDB + Grafana.
+Graphs are awesome!
+I am am a huge fan of InfluxDB + Grafana.
 My shipping agent of choice is [Telegraf](https://github.com/influxdata/telegraf).
 Telegraf will parse the GET request to your rest endpoint and automagically send it to InfluxDB.

 Add the folllowing to your /etc/telegraf/telegraf.conf file: